History and Progress to Date

 When the Campus Renewal Project was launched, the congregation made a parallel decision to establish a Mission Project Fund, expressed by Council thus: As we build at Rock Spring, the congregation has decided to listen for the still-speaking voice of the One who points the way to a transformed world of Just Peace, where all people live in community with each other and our earth.
 While the details are not yet clear, we believe that if we listen, explore, and do some hard work together, we will discern what Rock Spring can do to live toward that future.

 Over the course of four 75 minute (well almost 75-minute, in one case) brainstorming sessions in April 2016, members of the Congregation identified a number of potential directions for Rock Spring’s Mission Project.
-The following is a brief summary of the ideas that were developed in those sessions.
-They are presented in no particular order.
-Every effort has been made to be complete, but additional ideas/corrections and polite expressions of outrage and disappointment are all welcome. ☺ The brainstorming and refining will continue through the end of the summer.
+A number of cross-cutting issues and approaches were identified along the way which have informed our work, including:

 - Policy Advocacy